BolajiAyodeji/deploy-ml-web-workshop/README.md

 5. [Overview of Alternative Frameworks](./lessons/05.md)
 6. [Building a Nextjs Web Application for the ML Model](./lessons/06.md)
 7. [Deploying the API and Web Application to the Cloud](./lessons/07.md)
-8. Bonus: Building Web AI Applications with Pre-trained Models (LLMs) and Vercel AI SDK (Coming soon!)
+8. Bonus: Building Web AI Applications with Pre-trained Models (LLMs) and Vercel AI SDK (TBA)

 ## 🚀 What's Next?